lbrobinho/Collaborative-Online-Judge-System/README.md

 - **RxJS** is a set of libraries to compose asynchronous and event-based programs using **observable** collections  in JavaScript.
 - **HttpClientModule** let **client** fetch the problem from **server** through API call.
 - **Ace** is an embeddable code editor written in JavaScript.
 - **socketIO** is to connect the server and the client and synchronous the content on the editor to all clients who are editing the same problem.
--
+- **restoreBuffer** is emitted when user enters a collaboration session, and this event asks server to send back all the cached instructions for the current session.
+- **redis** is cache to save current data in a collaboration session.
+- **Flask** Flask is a micro web framework written in Python, we use Flask to compile and execute code in **Docker**.
+- **Docker** is a container which we compile and execute code insise.

 ## Getting Started